adecolasse/adecolasse/_pages/en-management.md

 #### *Senior Engineering Manager*
 *Paris - 2021-2023*

-During my last couple years at [Traveldoo](https://www.linkedin.com/company/traveldoo-technologies/) (Expedia Group), I was promoted to Senior Engineering Manager in charge of the administration and implementation applications.
-I supervised around ten direct reports of various skills, in a business termination context that made motivation a challenging topic.
+Promotion to Sr. Engineering Manager in charge of the administration applications for [Traveldoo](https://www.linkedin.com/company/traveldoo-technologies/) (Expedia Group).
+I supervised around ten direct reports of various skills in a business termination context that made motivation a challenging topic.

-I organized the work streams so we could keep on providing great product quality and support to our customers, while offering career opportunities to my team members.
+I organized the work streams with a goal of continuation in product quality and support to our customers, while offering career opportunities to my team members.
+I also made significant technical contributions and coaching since I remain very tech-oriented.

 #### *Engineering Manager*
 *Paris - 2018-2021*